GNOME/orca/REMOTE-CONTROLLER-COMMANDS.md

 - **`PresentBatteryStatus`:** Presents the battery status.
 - **`PresentCpuAndMemoryUsage`:** Presents the cpu and memory usage.
 - **`PresentDate`:** Presents the current date.
+- **`PresentModifierKeysState`:** Presents the state of locked modifier keys.
+Requires AT-SPI 2.59.0 or later.
 - **`PresentTime`:** Presents the current time.

 #### Settings